A majority of homes have a kettle grill in the yard or shed!

 Step 2: Add in The Second Layer and Lump Charcoal

-You’ll want to proceed by stacking some more unlit briquettes on top of the existing semi-circle of unlit coal.
+You’ll want to proceed by stacking some more unlit briquettes on top of the existing semicircle of unlit coal.
 You can feel free to leave it at two layers, but we usually like to go for three.
-And you should be left with a border of charcoal that just covers half of the inner circumference of your kettle grill.
+You should be left with a border of charcoal that just covers half of the inner circumference of your kettle grill.

-Note: If you want you can go in with a layer of lump charcoal if you want a longer burn.
+Note: If you want a longer burn, you can add a layer of lump charcoal.

 Step 3: Use The Charcoal Chimney Starter

-After that, just light around five to ten briquettes in the charcoal basket of your chimney starter.
-Then dump the hot charcoal at one end of your semi-circle or ‘snake’ and slowly watch as all of them begin to light up.
+After that, light around five to ten briquettes in the charcoal basket of your chimney starter.
+Then dump the hot charcoal at one end of your semi-circle or ‘snake’ and slowly watch as they all begin to light up.

 However, before you set a flame to the curved line of charcoal, you’ll want to place your water pan or tray in the middle.
 The incomplete ring of coal should sit around your disposable aluminum tray.

-And apart from that, there’s no specific rule that you need to follow when it comes to the placement of your wood chips or chunks.
+And apart from that, there’s no specific rule you need to follow when it comes to placing your wood chips or chunks.
 You just have to make sure that they’re amongst the hot coals so that they also catch some of that fire.

-Well, you waiting for your charcoal to heat, you can make your rub and apply it to the brisket.
+While you wait for your charcoal to heat, you can make your rub and apply it to the brisket.

 Step 5: Add Liquid to the Pan

-After 10 -15 minutes your grill should go to go.
+After 10 -15 minutes, your grill should be ready to use.
 Place a drip pan over the coals.
 Add some liquid to the water pan you placed in step 3.

 Step 6: Place Your Brisket on The Grill

-Now place your brisket on the grates over the top of the waterpan.
-Add some liquid to the water pan.
-Then place the lid on and open the top vents.
-Spritz the brisket every 45 minutes.
+Now, place your brisket on the grates over the top of the water pan.
+Add some liquid to the pan.
+Then, place the lid on and open the top vents.
+Use a brisket spritz recipe every 45 minutes.

 Step 7: Monitor The Temperature In Case It Stalls.